Thoracic aortic aneurysms may not cause symptoms, or they may cause pain, coughing, and wheezing.

 When a thoracic aortic aneurysm ruptures, excruciating pain usually begins high in the back.
 It may radiate down the back and into the abdomen as the rupture progresses.
 The pain may also be felt in the chest and arms, as it is during a heart attack.
 A person can quickly go into shock and die because of internal bleeding.

-Doctors may diagnose a thoracic aortic aneurysm based on symptoms, or they may find signs during a routine physical examination that suggest that a thoracic aortic aneurysm is present, such as a heart murmur or rumbling sound when listening with a stethoscope, or physical features of Marfan syndrome.
+Doctors may diagnose a thoracic aortic aneurysm based on symptoms, or they may find signs during a routine physical examination that suggest that a thoracic aortic aneurysm is present, such as a heart murmur (rumbling sound doctors hear when listening with a stethoscope) or physical features of Marfan syndrome.

 A chest x-ray taken for another reason may detect an aneurysm.

-Computed tomography (CT), magnetic resonance imaging (MRI), or transesophageal ultrasonography (in which the ultrasound probe is passed down the throat into the esophagus) is used to determine the precise size of the aneurysm.
-Aortography or CT angiography (an x-ray procedure or CT done after injection of a dye that outlines the aneurysm) is usually done to help doctors determine what type of surgery, if any, is needed.
-Alternatively, magnetic resonance angiography may be done.
+Computed tomography (CT) angiography, magnetic resonance angiography, or transesophageal echocardiography (a type of ultrasonography in which the ultrasound probe is passed down the throat into the esophagus) is used to determine the precise size of the aneurysm.
+Aortography or CT angiography is usually done to help doctors determine what type of surgery, if any, is needed.

 People are given CT examinations every 6 to 12 months so doctors can monitor the aneurysm and determine whether it is expanding.